guardian/amiable/cdk/README.md

 - `./script/lint` to lint the code using ESLint
 - `./script/test` to lint, run tests and generate templates of the CDK stacks
 - `./script/build` to compile TypeScript to JS and generate templates of the CDK stacks
-- `./script/diff` to print the diff between a traditional CloudFormation template and a CDK stack
+- `./script/diff [--prod]` to show the difference between the CDK template and the stack in AWS
 - `./script/generate` to build a CDK stack into the `cdk.out` directory

 There are also some other commands defined in `package.json`, including: